bigwiv/Biopython-cn/chr13.rst

 We can override that by assigning a different color lower down on the tree.

-Let°Øs target the most recent common ancestor (MRCA) of the nodes named °∞E°± and °∞F°±.
-The ``common_ancestor`` method returns a reference to that clade in the original tree, so when we color that clade °∞salmon°±, the color will show up in the original tree.
+Let‚Äôs target the most recent common ancestor (MRCA) of the nodes named ‚ÄúE‚Äù and ‚ÄúF‚Äù.
+The ``common_ancestor`` method returns a reference to that clade in the original tree, so when we color that clade ‚Äúsalmon‚Äù, the color will show up in the original tree.

 .. code:: verbatim